-Holland’s tulips, windmills, and canals are quick to capture the imagination.
-While those are spectacular, they are only a small part of what the Netherlands has to offer.
-This seven-day multisport adventure dives deep into the rest of the experience.
+The Netherlands tulips, windmills, and canals are quick to capture the imagination.
+While those are spectacular, they are only a small part of what a Netherlands Bike Tour has to offer.
+This seven-day multisport adventure from Amsterdam to Germany dives deep into the rest of the experience.
 Kayak through the canals of Amsterdam.
 Sip wine at Maastricht’s wineries overlooking hillside vineyards.
 Cycle along the trails that the impressionist masters walked for inspiration.
 Wander museums both indoor and out, filled with masterpieces from the world’s most famous artists.
 Stay at a castle made into a hotel, and see medieval cathedrals along the way.
-Savor Holland’s eclectic cuisine and hop across the border to savor German and Belgian gastronomy.
+Savor the Netherlands eclectic cuisine and hop across the border to savor German and Belgian gastronomy.
 This multisport adventure takes you by bicycle and foot from Amsterdam’s colorful tulip markets to Aachen’s famous cathedral.

 - Paddle through the canals of Amsterdam in the shadow of Amsterdam’s famous windmills.

 - Savor flavorful Burgundian cuisine at the end of a great day cycling.

 - Walk the cobblestone streets of Maastricht, considered one of the Netherlands’ most picturesque cities.

 - Enjoy long rails-to-trails bike paths through tiny rural towns and the Netherland’s iconic pasturelands.